Everything We Know About 'Insecure' Season 5

 Will there be a Season 5 of Insecure?

-No need to freak out: Insecure is definitely coming back for a fifth season.
+Insecure is definitely coming back for a fifth season.
 The renewal was confirmed before Season 4 was even over, back in May 2020, as reported by Deadline.
-They shared that showrunners "Issa Rae, Prentice [Penny], and the whole Insecure team will be getting back together," so it should be another round of laughs and tears as usual.
+They shared that showrunners "Issa Rae, Prentice [Penny], and the whole Insecure team will be getting back together," so it should be another round of laughs and tears per usual.

 When will Insecure Season 5 premiere?

 The final season is coming soon.
 When HBO dropped a teaser for Season 5, the network announced it was set to premiere on October 24.
 If you're already getting emotional about having to say goodbye to the series, you can prepare for the tears that are bound to come by checking out Rae's farewell to the show she posted on Instagram when filming wrapped in June 2021.

 Is there a trailer for Insecure Season 5?